HomaiRS/Face_Reconstruction_Recognition_PCA/RESULT.md

 ![KutzEigenspace](https://user-images.githubusercontent.com/43753085/104073321-fe845700-51d2-11eb-8003-ca289fc83ef9.png)

 The projection of each subject’s average face into the eigenspace results in an unique pattern for every subject.
-Since every subject has a very different projection into the eigenspace, these patterns can be considered as features for classification.
+Since every subject has a very different projection into the eigenspace, these patterns can be considered as features for classification or for face recognition.
 The following figure indicates these unique patterns per subject.

 ![averagePattern](https://user-images.githubusercontent.com/43753085/104073704-fe388b80-51d3-11eb-81e0-63e3b0fc5618.png)

+By projecting the average face of a desired subject into the eigenspace are shown in the figure 21.
+As it is shown the first top two images belong to Whitney Houston.
+Her first image exists in the dataset already so its reconstruction is exact and its error is low.
+In addition, the bar chart plot of the first image shows that she looks like the third image in the data set which is exactly true.